 In the election of directors, every stockholder has the right to vote each share of Capital Stock owned by such stockholder on the record date for as many persons as there are directors to be elected.
-Eleven directors are to be elected at the Annual Meeting to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified.
+Ten directors are to be elected at the Annual Meeting to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified.
 Cumulative voting is not permitted.
 To be elected, a nominee must receive a plurality of the votes cast at the Annual Meeting.
-Because MMI has indicated that it will nominate five candidates for election to the Board, the Company expects that the number of nominees for election as directors at the Annual Meeting will exceed the number of directors to be elected at the Annual Meeting.
-This excess means that the 11 nominees standing for election who receive the greatest number of votes cast at the Annual Meeting will be elected as directors.
 Only votes cast FOR a nominee will be counted.
 Abstentions, votes withheld and broker non-votes will be excluded entirely from the vote.